Cristina A. Andreescu, Ph.D.

 Victoria graduated from the University of Florida with a Master of Education Degree in Mental Health Counseling (M.Ed.) and an Educational Specialist Degree (Ed.S.).
 She obtained her Bachelor of Science Degree majoring in Psychology from Florida State University.

 She received specialized training in CBT and ERP at The University of Florida’s Intensive Outpatient OCD Program .
-A member of the International OCD Foundation, Victoria also helped organize and direct Fear Facers Summer Camp , a therapeutic camp in Florida for children and adolescents with OCD and anxiety-related disorders.
+A member of the International OCD Foundation and OCD North Carolina, Victoria also helped organize and direct Fear Facers Summer Camp , a therapeutic camp in Florida for children and adolescents with OCD and anxiety-related disorders.
 She has provided therapy in high schools, outpatient mental health clinics, and inpatient hospitals as well.

 Change can sometimes be difficult and that is why Victoria focuses on building a trusting, supportive, compassionate relationship with each of her clients.
 She believes a combination of evidence-based treatment and her client’s expertise regarding their own lives yields lasting positive change.